Infrastructure

 Level 1 distribution pipelines are used for supra-regional gas transport and large-scale customer supply.
 Gas storage facilities are connected to the Level 1 distribution pipeline network.
 As the distribution area manager, AGGM is responsible for controlling the Level 1 distribution network.

-The distribution pipelines of level 2 supply end customers and companies with gas.
+The distribution pipelines of level 2 and 3 supply end customers and companies with gas.
 The majority of end consumers are subsequently connected to the higher-ranking gas network via low-pressure pipeline systems.
-The pipelines of distribution network level 2 are controlled by the network operators.
+The pipelines of distribution network level 2 and 3 are controlled by the network operators.